How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Measure and Plan for the Final Row

-I recommend using spacers or expansion wedges every meter.
+using spacers or expansion wedges every meter.
 This ensures the expansion gap stays even.

-Trim and Fit Your Planks
+Trim and Fit the Planks

 Install the Final Row

 To fit a plank, I angle its long side up to about 30°.
-Then, I pull it toward myself to lock it into the tongue-and-groove.

 Use a rubber mallet to tap the short ends of the planks together.
 This gives me a tight, flush seam.